squidfunk/isotopes/README.md

 }
 ```

 Next, create an isotope for the type using an **existing** SimpleDB domain.
-An
-isotope is a thin wrapper around a SimpleDB domain which enable storage and
+Isotope provides a thin wrapper around AWS SimpleDB domains which enables
-retrieval of typed hierarchical data.
-The domain should be empty, because this
+storage and retrieval of typed hierarchical data.
+The domain should be empty,
-library assumes JSON encoding for all entries that are part of the domain.
+because this library assumes JSON encoding for all entries that are part of the
+domain.

 ``` ts
 const tasks = new Isotope<Task>({ domain: "...", key: "id" })